+As a subrecipient of FTA funds through NCDOT, we are required to submit a Title VI Program update to NCDOT every three years, on a schedule determined by NCDOT.
 Records will be kept to document compliance with the requirements of the Title VI Program.
 Unless otherwise specified, Title VI-related records shall be retained indefinitely.
 These records will made available for inspection by authorized officials of the NCDOT and/or FTA.
-As a sub-recipient of FTA funds through NCDOT, we are required to submit a Title VI Program update to NCDOT every three years, the next of which is due in 2020.
-Reports on Title VI-related activities and progress to address findings identified in civil rights compliance reviews and assessments may also be submitted on an as-requested basis.
-It will occasionally be necessary to update this program plan and its component parts (e.g., complaints, Public Involvement, and LEP), applicable documents, and responsible officials.
-Updates will be submitted to NCDOT for review and approval.
+Reports on Title VI-related activities and progress to address findings identified during Title VI compliance reviews may also be provided, upon request.
+It will occasionally be necessary to update this Title VI Plan or any of its components (e.g., complaints, Public Involvement, and LEP).
+Updates will be submitted to NCDOT for review and approval and adopted by our Board when required.

-In addition to other items throughout this plan, records and reports due at the time of compliance reviews or investigations will include:
+In addition to items documented throughout this Plan, records and reports due at the time of compliance reviews or investigations may include: